mwcz/ColorPal/README.md

 ColorPal!
 =========

 [ColorPal](http://colorpal.org/) is an HTML5 color palette generation tool.
+This branch contains an in-progress rewrite of ColorPal using [AngularJS][1].

 Blog posts about ColorPal
 -------------------------